tl-dr/ryanseys.com/_posts/2013-09-01-summer-at-mozilla.md

 ### 3. The perks were awesome

-Interns at Mozilla, myself included, are spoiled-fucking-rotten.
+Interns at Mozilla, myself included, are truly spoiled rotten.
 Competitive pay, free travel/housing, free snacks/drinks and catered lunches every week were really just icing on the massive cake that was my internship!

 Oh, and did I mention that Mozilla also sent me to **Paris, France?!** Yeah, it happened.
 For my final working week, myself and a handful of the Identity team met up in the Paris office and hacked on Persona, and ate... and drank... a lot!